CSTR-Edinburgh/magphase/README.md

-# MagPhase Vocoder:
+# MagPhase Vocoder
-MagPhase Vocoder: Speech analysis/synthesis system intended for TTS, that extracts magnitude and phase spectra as speech features.
-Then, a synthesis module is used to generate the waveform from the extracted (or predicted) features.
+Speech analysis/synthesis system for TTS and related applications.

 This software is based on the method described in the paper: